 At Medbury a boy may not stop lessons during the term.
 He should continue until the end of the term.
 However, if you do wish your son to stop lessons, you must give a minimum of two weeks notice before the end of the school term.

-Please inform your son's tutor and the Director of Music, if you do not wish your son to continue his lessons.
+Please inform your son's tutor and the Director of Music, care of the Music Co-ordinator Erin Sutherland, if you do not wish your son to continue his lessons.

 Tuition fees are approximately $35 per half hour lesson; however, this does vary slightly between tutors.
 Please note that it is standard practice for some tutors to invoice in advance with payment due at the commencement of each term, However, some tutors may choose to invoice at the end of each term.
 Accounts will be sent to you from your son's tutor and payment is to be made directly to the tutor.

 Does Medbury have musical groups which my son can join?

 Medbury has a number of musical groups such as Choirs, Orchestra, Chorus, Jazz Band etc. There is a charge of $13.50 per term for each of these groups, and this charge will be added to your school account.

 What is the role of a parent when a boy receives tuition?